Bolton upon Dearne eel pass

-An eel pass has been installed at Bolton upon Dearne to help eels swim over the weir and up our river system, thanks to funding from the Environment Agency secured by Don Catchment Rivers Trust (DCRT).
+Thanks to funding from the Environment Agency, DCRT was able to install an eel pass at Bolton upon Dearne to help eels swim over the weir and up our river system.

 An eel pass act like a watery staircase which allows young eels (elvers) to wriggle their way over a weir, a major barrier.
 At Bolton upon Dearne, the pass consists of a bristle substrate.